recogito/recogito-studio-sdk/README.md

 The following steps walk you through the development of a **Hello World** plugin that adds a simple message to the annotation editor.

-> You can find the full result of this tutorial in this repository: [recogito/plugin-hello-world](https://github.com/recogito/plugin-hello-world).

 ### Prerequisites

 Before starting, make sure you have the following installed: